 Once cake has cooled, make the glaze:

 - Melt the chocolate over a water bath or in a microwave in a small bowl.

 - In a separate bowl mix together icing sugar, water and orange oil until smooth.

 - Add the melted chocolate to the icing sugar bowl and mix well.

-- Pour the glaze over the cake and enjoy.
+- Pour the glaze over the cooled cake and enjoy.

 - Slice the top off the cake since it'll be domed anyway.
-Finely crumble the sliced top of the cake and add 1 or 2 spoonfuls of the glaze to the crumbled cake.
+Finely crumble the sliced top of the cake (you can do it in a food processor or in a bowl with a fork) and add 1 or 2 spoonfuls of the glaze to the crumbled cake.
 Add 1 spoon of rum (or to taste).
 Form balls and decorate the cake as in the pictures.